jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.43 Watershed

-Identifies the watershed, or drainage basin, draining to a set of target cells..
+Identifies the watershed, or drainage basin, draining to a set of target cells.

 *Parameters*: